 Ibotta is not a coupon app, per se.
 Yes, you are saving money on items you have on your grocery list, but, no, you don’t have to cash in any coupons to save the money.
 In other words there is no transaction at the checkout counter.
 With Ibotta the cashing in, if you will, happens after you get home.
 I like that convenience.

 That said, Ibotta offers deals beyond the grocery store.
-You can use Ibotta to get cash back when booking travel on Hotels.com, shopping online for Groupon deals, or even buying items on eBay.
+You can use Ibotta as a cash back shopping solution when booking travel on Hotels.com, shopping online for Groupon deals, or even buying items on eBay.
 However, with this latter deal, you have to launch the eBay app from the Ibotta app for the purchase to count.
 I recently bought shoes on eBay and tried to go back in and submit it for my 2% back on Ibotta.
 Unfortunately, it wasn’t accepted.
 So like Ebates you have to start your shopping on Ibotta for that cash back shopping to count.

 Ibotta is absolutely legit.
 You can get cash back for your grocery shopping, simple as that.
-As I explained in the section above “How Does Ibotta Work?” you buy products, you click on them in the Ibotta app, you scan the barcode, you snap a picture of your receipt, and you submit through the Ibotta app.
+As I explained in the section above “How to Redeem Rebates on Ibotta?” you buy products, you click on them in the Ibotta app, you scan the barcode, you snap a picture of your receipt, and you submit through the Ibotta app.
 You get cash back.
 It’s really that simple.

 What Are Ibotta Pros?